 Q. Does Meals on Wheels Rowan get any federal or state funding?

-Meal on Wheels Rowan will receive approximately $65,000 in 2022-2023 from the Home Care Community Block Grant.
+Meal on Wheels Rowan will receive approximately $96,000 in 2025-2026 from the Home Care Community Block Grant.
 These federal funds from the Older Americans Act are matched at the state and county level by specific percentages.
-According to the funding formula provided by North Carolina, $65,000 will provide 20 individuals with meals for a year.

 Q. Where does Meals on Wheels Rowan get the rest of their funding?